How To Write a College Student Cover Letter (With Template)

 Explains your interest in and qualifications for a position with specific examples

-May either be optional or required by employer
+May either be optional or required as part of a job application depending on the employer

 Reverse-chronological, functional or combination formatting options